The Neural Coding Framework for Learning Generative Models: Results

 \textbf{The Typical Deep Learning Approach:} In modern-day deep learning practice, a feedforward ANN, also called a \emph{decoder}, would be constructed to model the desired input distribution.
-The decoder ($\mbox{NN}$) takes as input a noise vector or a sampled latent variable $\mathbf{z}$ and maps it into a data sample $\mathbf{x}=\mbox{NN}(\mathbf{z})$.
-This artificial neural network would typically be made up of $L$ layers of neurons, where the state in layer $\ell$ is represented by a vector $\mathbf{z}^\ell$.
+The decoder ($\mbox{NN}$) takes as input a noise vector or a sampled latent variable $\mathbf{z}$ and maps it to the parameters of a probability distribution, such a mean and covariance of a multivariate Gaussian, or, as in this paper, the mean of a multivariate Bernoulli distribution, i.e., $\mathbf{z}^0=\mbox{NN}(\mathbf{z})$ where $\mathbf{x}_i \sim B(n=1,\mathbf{z}^0_i)$.
+This artificial neural network would typically be made up of $L+1$ layers of neurons ($L$ layers of hidden neurons and one output layer of neurons), where the state in layer $\ell$ is represented by a vector $\mathbf{z}^\ell$.
 Each layer $\ell$ is interpreted as a transformation of the layer before it.
-That is, setting the state $\mathbf{z}^L$ of layer $L$ to be the same as the input noise vector $\mathbf{z}$, we get $\mathbf{z}^{L-1}=\phi^{L-1}(\mathbf{W}^L \cdot \mathbf{z}^L)$, where $\cdot$ indicates matrix multiplication, $\phi^{L-1}$ is an activation function and $\mathbf{W}^L$ are tunable weights.
-In general, ${\mathbf{z}^\ell= \phi^\ell(\mathbf{W}^{\ell+1} \cdot \mathbf{z}^{\ell+1}) }$.
-The output $\mathbf{z}^0$ of this decoder (Figure \ref{fig:bp_v_ngc} Left) would be the parameters of a probability distribution, such as the mean of a Bernoulli distribution, or mean and covariance of a Gaussian (see Appendix for descriptions of the backprop-based networks used in this study).
+In essence, $\mathbf{z}^{\ell-1}=\phi^{\ell-1}(\mathbf{W}^\ell \cdot \mathbf{z}^\ell)$ where $\mathbf{z}^L$ of layer $L$ to be the same as the input noise vector $\mathbf{z}$.
+The output $\mathbf{z}^0$ of this decoder (Figure \ref{fig:bp_v_ngc} a) would be the parameters of a probability distribution, such as the mean of a Bernoulli distribution, or mean and covariance of a Gaussian (see Supplementary Note 7 for descriptions of the backprop-based networks used in this study).
 One can sample from this distribution to get a sample point $\mathbf{x}$ (or use the mean of the distribution directly).
+To stabilize and speed up the model's learning process, an encoder is typically introduced which also takes in as input the sensory input $\mathbf{x}$ to be predicted.
+The encoder is designed to drive the parameters of a distribution, normally multivariate Gaussian, that shape and control the form of the latent variable $\mathbf{z}$, i.e., $\mu_z, \sigma^2_z = \mbox{NN}_e(\mathbf{x})$ where $\sigma^2_z = \mathbf{\Sigma}_z \odot \mathbf{I}$ (or diagonal covariance).